Me For Me with These Tears that are not Unredeemable, because there’s Something Beautiful

 Last, but certainly not least, is a new (to me) artist – a 20-year-old country singer-songwriter from Jacksonville, Florida, who has mastered compelling storytelling skills.
 He’s definitely an artist to watch.
 Like many music lovers of his generation, this independent artist has a passion for both the emotional songwriting and atmospheres of artists such as Dan + Shay, Thomas Rhett, Brett Young, and Taylor Swift.

-Blending of country music with vocals, this artist takes on a new journey, using his gift for both songwriting and singing, and he continues to show promising potential as the next young, up-and-coming country music artist.
+Blending elements of country music with pop vocals, this artist takes on a new journey, using his gift for both songwriting and singing, and he continues to show promising potential as the next young, up-and-coming country music artist.

 Get ready for more goosebumps, here’s Matt Cooper with “Something Beautiful”: